 The start of the A Level course is always challenging, but you will find these tasks aid the transition from GCSE.

-- Keep up to date with the news media; written and broadcast.
+- Keep up to date with the news media; written and broadcast

 Wyke Sixth Form College are proudly celebrating another exceptionally successful year.
-The Department for Education 16-18 performance tables, published today, confirm that Wyke is “the biggest and best” A level…
+The Department for Education 16-18 performance tables, published today, confirm that Wyke is “the best” A level provider in…

 A diverse array of visiting speakers, together with a modern campus and a growing notable alumni, are offering current Wyke students a slice of university life whilst studying for their…